arkivanov/Decompose/README.md

 Now I **continue my work** on this project **as a fork**.

 There should be no breaking changes related to this transfer.
-All the external links remain the same and should not be broken.
+Most of the external links should not be broken.
 The repository link is also the same: [arkivanov/Decompose](https://github.com/arkivanov/Decompose).
+Please file an issue in this repository, if you think something is broken or does not work properly.

 Here is what is mostly affected by the transfer: